 In some ways, Tom wants to be found.
 She’s lonely and scared.
 And, one day they are.
-To Will’s upset and dismay.
+But this is not what Will wants and it’s much to his upset and dismay.
 Yet, the real question is …

 What Is Will Hiding From?

-Will is hiding from needing anyone or anything.
+Indeed, Will is hiding from needing anyone or anything.
 He wants to live a completely self-sufficient life.
 Living on almost nothing.
 On the land in Portland; by his own wiles and internal resources.
 Except, we see, he does need his VA pension.
 They owe him for what he sacrificed.
 That’s all he’ll take from anyone.
 He truly believes that he needs no one.
-He has to.
+And this is because – he has to.